-The following courses are seminar topics for spring 2022.
+The following courses are seminar topics for fall 2022.
 Topics will vary semester to semester and a course may be repeated if a topic is different.

 Section 1, Professor Reed

 WWI transformed every aspect of life in the Middle East.
 The war didn't just change the region however, the region shaped the way the war developed as European states competed to control land, waterways, trade, and the new strategic commodity of oil.
 This class examines the European-Ottoman relationship in the decades before WWI, social and cultural transformations resulting from the war, the establishment of new political patterns, borders and institutions in the post war period, and the demographic remaking of the region due to state policies and refugee movements.